-To do well and keep up your scores, you need to know how to study effectively.
+To do well and maintain good grades, you need to know how to study effectively.